Plan in Advance What to Collect

 a design that made the shell more realistic in appearance.
 Collectors refer to them as the "9-line with shell" and the "9-line

-sharing the same name.
+sharing the same name and style number.

 Tank also has multiple generations of swing and tush tags.
 Since we're keeping this simple and inexpensive, we'll buy one 7-line